 - Go to a movie

-- Hang out with friend or family who don’t smoke
+- Hang out with friends or family who don’t smoke

 Triggers are things that can set of your urge to smoke — they can include certain people or places.
 On your quit day, avoid all of these triggers.